EmbarkStudios/cargo-deny/docs/src/checks/licenses/cfg.md

 ### The `exceptions` field (optional)

 The license configuration generally applies to the entire crate graph, but this means that allowing any one license applies to all possible crates, even if only 1 crate actually uses that license.
 The `exceptions` field is meant to allow licenses only for particular crates, to make a clear distinction between licenses which you are fine with everywhere, versus ones which you want to be more selective about, and not have implicitly allowed in the future.

-#### The `name` field
+#### The `exceptions.name` field

 The name of the crate that you are adding an exception for

-#### The `version` field (optional)
+#### The `exceptions.version` field (optional)

 An optional version constraint specifying the range of crate versions you are excepting.
 Defaults to all versions (`*`).

 #### The `allow` field